aaydin-tr/library/README.md

 ## Overview

 The Library Management System is designed to facilitate the borrowing and returning of books from a library.
 The application enables users to perform various actions related to managing users, books, and their borrowing activities.
 The system is built using TypeScript and Node.js, creating a REST API that interacts with a PostgreSQL database.
-It adheres to the requirements outlined in the project document and responds to requests in a format compatible with the provided Postman Collection.

 ## Project Structure